ElesionKyrie/Extreme-Video-Compression-With-Prediction-Using-Pre-trainded-Diffusion-Models-/README.md

-For project_str, this is simply a string used to distinguish your data.
+For project_str, this is simply a string used to distinguish your data.Here we are using "uvg."

 ```
 python bench_uvg.py --dataset "your path" --outpath "your path" --project_srt uvg